Administrative divisions of the Novgorod Republic: Core

-Novgorod with its vicinity (located on upper Volkhov and near Ilmen Lake) belonged to a separate territorial unit.

 Other important towns were Porkhov, Koporye, Yama, Oreshek and Korela.
 Most of the towns were in the more economically developed western part of the country, in other parts only ryadki (small town-like settlements) existed or there were no town-like settlements at all.

 Several towns were also not part of any tysyacha (and, thus, of t'ma) as they were owned jointly by Novgorod and one of the neighbouring states.
 Velikiye Luki were owned jointly by Novgorod and Smolensk Principality and later by Novgorod and Lithuania.
-Volokolamsk and Torzhok were owned by Novgorod and Vladimir-Suzdal Principality that became part of Muscowy.
+Volokolamsk and Torzhok were owned by Novgorod and Vladimir-Suzdal Principality that became part of Muscovy.

 Volosts

 Vast lands to the east that were being colonised by Novgorod or just paid tribute to it were divided into volosts.
 Some of those volosts were: